 Figure 1.5 Hubble ‘s Visible and Infrared Views of Monkey Head nebula

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

 A jet of material from a newly forming star is visible in one of the pillars, just above and left of center in the right-hand image.
 Several galaxies are seen in the infrared view, much more distinct than the columns of dust and gas.